2020-DEV-101/Tennis/README.md

 Or use a run configuration with main class `be.kata.tennis.TennisUIKt`

 If IntelliJ or a similar IDE is not available the application can be run by following the steps described in https://kotlinlang.org/docs/tutorials/command-line.html

+Make sure to download all dependencies using `mvn clean install` or alternative commands or use the `Reload all maven projects` button.